babab/tagfile/README.rst

 Features
 --------

-- scan all files in a directory recursively
+- scan all files in a directory (media-path) recursively
+- ignore files when scanning according to rules in user config
+- maintain a list of media-paths to prune/scan on a regular basis
 - index files with their checksums into a sqlite database
-- find duplicate files/checksums
-- ignore files according to rules in user config
+- index filesize and MIME-type of files
 - prune index from files that got moved or deleted
-- maintain a list of media-paths to prune/scan on a regular basis
+- find duplicate files, based on checksums
+- find files by checksum, mimetype, size, name or substring of name and/or path

 Features to be implemented in later versions:

-- index filesize, MIME-type and timestamps of files
 - remove duplicate files in the same directory
 - remove duplicate files interactively across directories
 - add user defined tags to files (using checksums, independent from filenames)